tahirakhan/ReactProjects/README.md

 # ReactProjects
 React Projects Repo test
-This is demo of branch sync
+This is demo of branch sync test